 By the middle ages, stories about the two pyramids named them as the tombs of the legendary founders of Rome, Romulus and Remus.
 The actual tomb and inscriptions were not (re)discovered until tunnel builders found it in the 1600s.
-It was restored first in the 1600s, and again in 1999.
+It was restored first in the 1600s, later in 1999, and again in 2015.
 It is the only pyramid of its kind in Europe.
 Today the tomb can only be accessed by special permission.

 For a view of the pyramid with less traffic, go inside the Aurelian walls to the Protestant Cemetery to the northwest side.

 Near the Porta San Paolo at the Piramide subway station